superdesk/superdesk/README.md

 Find more information about the client configuration in the README file of the repo:
 [github.com/superdesk/superdesk-client-core](https://github.com/superdesk/superdesk-client-core)

-## Run Superdesk localy using Docker
+## Run Superdesk locally using Docker

 You can start superdesk using `docker-compose`: